Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Discussion

 \subsection{Limited ability of LLMs as Knowledge Bases}

-In our study, we provide evidence of the limitations in the determination of factual knowledge from LLMs in the text generation tasks.
-Best models were able to provide only 6/10 of the factual description of chemical entities, and only 5/10 of the factual description of fungus-chemical relations.
-Despite small sample size in our evaluation, it clearly shows that the performance is below the threshold allowed for a systematic and reliable application (\ref{itm:RQ1}, \ref{itm:RQ4}).
+In this study, we provide evidence of the limitations in the determination of factual knowledge from LLMs in the text generation tasks.
+Best models were able to provide only 6/10 of the factual description of chemical entities, and only 5/10 of the factual description of chemical-fungus relations.
+Despite small sample size in our evaluation, it clearly shows that the performance is insufficient for a systematic and reliable application (RQ1, RQ4).